msteenhagen/indoxicate/content/posts/music-2022.md

 To celebrate the end of the year, I've gone through the songs and albums that I've played most during 2022.

-It's a catholic collection, but listening back to them now I can see there are unmistakable sites of overlap.
+It's a catholic collection, but listening back to these songs, soundscapes, and melodies now I can see there are unmistakable sites of overlap.
 I'll leave it to you to find them, and I hope you'll find something of your liking as well.

 # January